teleplayer123/teleplayer123/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on taking my technical skills and applying them towrads developing a employable skill set.
-I am also working on a project caled [weather-widget](https://github.com/sguthals/buildwithdrg/tree/main/weather-widget) with the amazing and inspirational [Dr. Sarah Guthals](https://github.com/sguthals).
+- 🔭 I’m currently working on Machine Learning projects, linke [Bitcoinforecast](https://github.com/teleplayer123/BitcoinForecast).
+I am also working on a project called [weather-widget](https://github.com/sguthals/buildwithdrg/tree/main/weather-widget) with the amazing and inspirational [Dr. Sarah Guthals](https://github.com/sguthals).
 - 🌱 I’m currently learning to build and work with CI/CD pipelines, and continuing my studies in Machine Learning, and Windows/Linux troubleshooting, configuration, and security.
-- 👯 I’m looking to collaborate on DevOps projects and Machine Learning projects, as well as any other project I can be of use on.
+- 👯 I’m looking to collaborate on any project or assignment I can be of help on.
 - 🤔 I’m looking for help with ways to start a career in a technical field such as IT related jobs, Software Engineer, Software Development, etc.
 - 📫 How to reach me: you can reach out to me on twitter, @colesashkin, or create an issue on this repository.
 - ⚡ Fun fact: The "tele" in my username "teleplayer123" is short for "Telecaster".
 Before I put all my focus on